This post is also available in: French

 (Photo : Julienne Schaer/NYC & Company)

 DUMBO is a 20-block neighborhood directly off the Brooklyn Bridge packed with life and culture.
 This tiny cobble-stoned area under the Manhattan Bridge has gone from an “artists only” territory to an exciting hub for everyone.
 Almost every block in this neighborhood offers something captivating, and our Brooklyn walking tour is especially fantastic when it comes to checking out all that DUMBO has to offer.
-In DUMBO we recommend The River Café, Superfine, Pianos Lounge, Brooklyn Bridge Park, the famous Jane’s Carrousel, Rockwood Music Hall (which made our list of top NYC nightlife spots), St. Ann’s Warehouse, and arguably two of the best pizzerias in Brooklyn: Grimaldi’s and Juliana’s.
+In DUMBO we recommend The River Café, Superfine, Pianos Lounge, Brooklyn Bridge Park, the famous Jane’s Carrousel, Rockwood Music Hall, St. Ann’s Warehouse, and arguably two of the best pizzerias in Brooklyn: Grimaldi’s and Juliana’s.